benweitzman/whatbetter/README.markdown

 ignore your configuration's media types and attempt to transcode the releases you have specified regardless of their media type (so long as they are lossless types).

+To automatically download downlaod/transcode/upload from better.php
+(DANGER!
+DON'T DO THIS IF YOU DON'T KNOW WHAT YOU'RE DOING):

+    $ whatbetter -B